top of page

 Ask what vaccinations will your puppy receive and when, at what age do they recommend spaying or neutering.
 Ask about preventative care for examples - Heart worm prevention, Parasite prevention, Flea and Tick prevention,

-is your puppy/dog is in proper body weight.
+is your puppy/dog in proper body weight.
 If your not 100% happy with that visit and upcoming care plan, please continue your search for a great Veterinarian.

 6) Ask your veterinarian if they routinely test vaccine titers rather than re-booster if not necessary?
 We now know that not all vaccines need re-booster annually and that we see more auto immune related diseases than ever.